usc-isi-i2/kgtk/docs/curate/clean_data.md

                         (default=ValidationAction.COMPLAIN).
   --long-line-action {PASS,REPORT,EXCLUDE,COMPLAIN,ERROR,EXIT}
                         The action to take when a long line is detected (default=ValidationAction.COMPLAIN).
+  --prohibited-list-action {PASS,REPORT,EXCLUDE,COMPLAIN,ERROR,EXIT}
+                        The action to take when a data cell contains a prohibited list (default=ValidationAction.COMPLAIN).
   --short-line-action {PASS,REPORT,EXCLUDE,COMPLAIN,ERROR,EXIT}
                         The action to take when a short line is detected